Winter in Sokcho

-Winter in Sokcho (Hiver à Sokcho) is the first novel by French-Korean writer Elisa Shua Dusapin published in 2016.
+Winter in Sokcho (Hiver à Sokcho) is the first novel by Swiss-Korean writer Elisa Shua Dusapin published in 2016.
 It was translated by Aneesa Abbas Higgins into English in 2021.
 The story follows the interactions of the narrator and a French comic writer during the writer's visit to Sokcho in search for inspiration.

+Winter in Sokcho, a film adaptation by director Koya Kamura, premiered in the Platform Prize program at the 2024 Toronto International Film Festival.

 Plot

 Winter in Sokcho begins at a guesthouse located in Sokcho, South Korea, a fishing town which dies during the colder months due to less traffic from tourists.
-The story is told through the eyes of the narrator, an unnamed woman of French-Korean decent, who introduces the reader to Yan Kerrand, a French graphic novelist looking for inspiration for his latest story.
+The story is told through the eyes of the narrator, an unnamed woman of French-Korean descent, who introduces the reader to Yan Kerrand, a French graphic novelist looking for inspiration for his latest story.
 Kerrand checking into the guesthouse is the start of their tense, uncomfortable, borderline romantic/sexual acquaintanceship.

 The narrator agrees to help this foreigner find the inspiration he needs for his next comic within Sokcho, even though she believes there is nothing to find.
 She takes him through the city, to the North Korean border, and along the beaches, trying to show him her home through her eyes, yet Kerrand constantly denies trying the local cuisine or doing things as the locals do.
 Through all this, the narrator cannot pull herself away from this strange man and becomes obsessed with the drawings he makes when he thinks nobody is watching.
 She does several questionable things like rummaging through his bag and trash, using his toothpaste, and spying on him secretly.

 Simultaneously, the narrator is also struggling in her relationships with her mother and her boyfriend Jun-oh.
 Her mother cannot seem to see her daughter as a grown adult, while the narrator tries to separate herself from her mother without abandoning her entirely.
 Her boyfriend only seems to be attracted to the narrator sexually, which is distressing because of the narrator's extreme body dysmorphia.
 She eventually ends the relationship between them.

 The book wraps up quite suddenly, after Kerrand agrees to eat one of the narrator's meals.
 When the narrator takes the meal to his room, she leafs through Kerrand's sketchbook, and finds a woman with a scar on her leg just like her.